Exporting to Australia - Market OverviewAustralia - Market Overview

 6 Source: Australian Bureau of Statistics

 Australia has a well-established legal system for litigation and arbitration.
 The country is a world leader in the development and provision of dispute resolution mechanisms, and is a signatory to all the major international dispute resolution conventions.
 Australia has an AAA international credit rating with a well-developed, sophisticated financial market, regulated in accordance with international norms.
-Australia’s four leading banks are highly ranked in terms of financial security and international rankings.
+Australia’s four leading banks are highly ranked internationally in terms of financial security and liquidity.

 Australia has a large services sector, and is a world leader in mineral and LNG extraction and food production.
 Australia’s abundant and diverse resources attract high levels of foreign investment, and include extensive reserves of coal, iron ore, copper, gold, natural gas, uranium, and renewable energy sources.